 Secondly, there are other areas that we believe legacy systems cost businesses money.
-They could be things like the ISDN and PSTN type architectural lines that are actually stored on site.
+They could be things like the ISDN and PSTN type architectural lines that are stored on-site.
 Lines, in general, are what companies use to dial in and out.

-In the past, you either had what’s known as copper lines, PSTN lines and then you also have digital lines which are known as ISDN.
-They inherently have a much higher cost than newer type technology that is being deployed today, such as SIP line.
+In the past, you either had what’s known as copper lines, PSTN lines, and then you also have digital lines which are known as ISDN.
+They inherently have a much higher cost than a newer type of technology that is being deployed today, such as SIP line.
 We can’t implement new technology on legacy systems.
-A lot of that cost is almost hidden costs to business.
-They are paying a higher cost for the infrastructure for them to use and dial out and make calls to customers.
+A lot of that cost is almost hidden fees to the business.
+They are paying a higher price for the infrastructure for them to use and dial out and make calls to customers.

 Caroline: Out of interest, why is the new technology more cost-effective than what you’ve called the old copper lines?

-With the older technology though, you tend to find that there’s no improvement from it.
+With the older technology, though, you tend to find that there’s no improvement from it.
 There’s no support, and there’s no maintenance.
 It just sits there.
 It becomes more expensive over the term and not to mention the amount of space that it takes up.
-It can also be challenging to get skilled engineers to support the older technology.
+It can also be challenging to get skilled engineers to support older technology.
 So, it becomes static, from a cost perspective, as opposed to the newer technology where you’ve got the expertise in the development of that particular product.
-Even there, it’s ongoing, so it becomes cheaper over the course of that life cycle.
+Even there, it’s ongoing, so it becomes cheaper throughout that life cycle.

-Caroline: I suppose, what I’m hearing is, a good example of would be an old car versus a new car.
+Caroline: I suppose what I’m hearing is, an excellent example of would be an old car versus a new car.
 An old car is more costly in terms of maintenance, et cetera.
 Perhaps you can’t get those parts anymore, so the costs escalate.
-Whereas, maintaining a newer car is a lot more cost-effective.
+Whereas maintaining a newer car is a lot more cost-effective.
 You’re not throwing as much money at it, as well.

 David: Absolutely.
 That’s a good illustration.
 Your car can be reliable.
 It can go.
-It does the job, goes for A to Z, but ultimately we find that things within the car do break down.
+It does the job, goes for A to Z, but ultimately we find that things within the vehicle do break down.
 It’s going to cost some money.
 There’s going to be things such as connecting your phone.
 That could be something that’s required.
-Navigating your phone, that’s required.
+Navigating your phone, that’s needed.

-As opposed to having something physical on a desk which, they couldn’t put in their briefcase and take away with them, they now have the ability to combine it all on a PC where all their other business applications are.
+As opposed to having something physical on a desk which, they couldn’t put in their briefcase and take away with them, they now can combine it all on a PC where all their other business applications are.
 Make that call.
-Make and receive their call.
-That’s where a lot of the efficiency has come into play.
-Physical handsets are gradually going down from a purchase perspective, over the course of years.
+Make and receive an invitation.
+That’s where a lot of efficiencies has come into play.
+Physical handsets are gradually going down from a purchase perspective over the years.

-We’ve seen a decline in hardware based handsets, but an increase in Softphones which are installed on your PC, your work environment, and headsets as well.
-Headsets are another area where quite easily, you can integrate your Softphone and also your mobile phone.
+We’ve seen a decline in hardware-based handsets, but an increase in Softphones which are installed on your PC, your work environment, and headsets as well.
+Headsets are another area where quite quickly, you can integrate your Softphone and also your mobile phone.
 Take that anywhere.
 It becomes more of a personalised, that’s yours.
 Easily portable, and much more efficient than the old type handsets that used to be on your desk.

-What about the cost structure for phones, and how businesses are not necessarily conducting an evaluation regularly regarding the redundant phones sitting on desks costing them money.
+Caroline: What about the cost structure for phones, and how businesses are not necessarily conducting an evaluation regularly regarding the redundant phones sitting on desks, costing them money.

-David: In a scenario where they’re not actually utilising these phones, it’s still taking hardware to support that particular handset.
+David: In a scenario where they’re not utilising these phones, it’s still taking hardware to support that particular handset.
 That desk may be used one day out of the week, or it could be used a week out of the month.
-We’re finding that open space, and hot desking is becoming quite the norm, now.
-Open space in newer type offices.
+We’re finding that open space, and hot-desking is becoming quite the norm, now — open space in newer type offices.
 People are sharing desks.
 No one has their own physical desk space anymore.
 People are working from home.

 There is going to be times when people aren’t using those phones on those desks.
 That ultimately is costing businesses money, because they’re paying for the hardware.
 They’re paying for support on the devices.

-How can businesses integrate new technology, to improve communication?
+Caroline: How can businesses integrate new technology to improve communication?